Xuaps/refly/Refly_API.md

 ### Retrieve References [GET]
 + Parameters
     + name (optional, string) ...
 Pattern to find matching references.
 Only References whose names contain this pattern are returned.
 Only 20 first coincidences are returned.
+    + docset (optional, string) ...
+Docset name.
+Only references in this docset are returned.
+    + type (optional, string) ...
+Reference's type.
+Only references os this type are returned.

 + Response 200